Rayden2015/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 3-listfiles: displays current directory contents in long format
 * 4-listmorefiles: display current directory contents, including hidden files
 * 5-listfilesdigitonly:	display long format, hidden, and user/group IDs
-* 6-firstdirectory: creates a holberton directory in /tmp/
+* 6-firstdirectory: creates a best directory in /tmp/
-* 7-movethatfile: move the file betty from /tmp/ to /tmp/holberton
+* 7-movethatfile: move the file betty from /tmp/ to /tmp/best
-* 8-firstdelete: delete betty from /tmp/holberton
+* 8-firstdelete: delete betty from /tmp/best
-* 9-firstdirdeletion: delete the directory holberton that is in the /tmp directory
+* 9-firstdirdeletion: delete the directory best that is in the /tmp directory
 * 10-back: changes the working directory to the previous one
 * 11-lists: list in long format all files in three directories
 * 12-file_type:	prints the type of the file named iamafile